OpenVPN/openvpn3-linux/README.md

       # apt-get install libssl-dev libssl1.0.0

+- Additional Ubuntu 16.04 Python requirements

+  The ``openvpn3`` Python module requires the ``IntFlag`` extension from the `enum`` module.
+This was introduced in the Python 3.6 distribution.
+  OpenVPN 3 Linux implements a workaround for this in distributions which can install the ``aenum`` module via ``pip3``

+  # apt-get install python3-pip
+  # pip3 install aenum

 - Generic build requirements:

       # apt-get install build-essential git pkg-config autoconf autoconf-archive libglib2.0-dev libjsoncpp-dev uuid-dev liblz4-dev libcap-ng-dev